antofic/GraphCodable/Docs/User Guide.md

 ``func serializeType( type:Any.Type ) -> [UInt8]``
 ``func deserializeType( from:[UInt8] ) -> Any.Type``

-Having this functionality, the need to keep a repository of the decoding types vanishes, because the bytes describing the type can be stored during encoding and retrieved during decoding.
+Having this functionality, **the need to keep a repository of the decoding types vanishes**, because the bytes describing the type can be stored during encoding and retrieved during decoding.
 Then you can:

 ```swift
 // 1) construct the type from its bytes description